hurlbertlab/dietdatabase/diet_data_instructions.md

     In some cases, the data will not be provided as a fraction or %, and you will need to calculate this yourself.
 If so, make a note about what you did in the Notes field.
-If you are calculating fractions yourself, round entries to the nearest 0.001.
+If you are calculating fractions yourself, *round entries to the nearest 0.001*.
+If a value is reported as "<0.01", then *DO NOT ENTER the "<" sign* but instead, enter one half of the upper limit reported (in this example, 0.005).

 7. Typically, you will be inserting your rows of data into the middle of the diet database in the section for the relevant Family.
 If you are working in